oppia/oppia-web-developer-docs/How-to-develop-for-i18n.md

 ## Giving context to translators

-We have a file at `i18n/qqq.json` for providing translators with context.
+We have a file at `i18n/qqq.json` for providing translators with context -- if you add new strings to be translated, you should also add them to this file.
 Please see [this page](https://www.mediawiki.org/wiki/Localisation#Message_documentation) for more information on how to do this.

 ## Flash of Untranslated Content